aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/link-test.md

 In short, when linking to absolute files (code, reference) In github.com, always use the fully qualified domain.
 Else, use relative links.

-> **Tip**: Each page can have a Docusaurus ID at the top that can override the path of the file.
+> **Tip**: Each page can have an ID at the top that can override the path of the file.
 Best to check when linking or always use the recommended Markdown path (assuming we can get named anchors working).

 [How Base Gas Works](../../../../concepts/base-gas.md) in relative link with Markdown extension should work in both